4/29/2025

 President and CEO

-Sure, yeah, look, I'd say initial pricing happened a little while back, but the reality is that final pricing is what happens effectively when you sign a contract, especially in a volatile market like this, so yeah, I'd say these are very current, this is very current pricing.
-The V-Ships, both of these customers are very strong supporters of the V-Class rigs.
-The Valiant One, excuse me, Rig of the Year from Total last year, and both Shell and Total have used the V-Ships multiple times through time, and so they're just big, big, big supporters of V-Ships.
-They're supporters of those rigs, and those really were the preferred vessels.
-So in the case of the US, which has some different, it's kind of a different type of work, requires higher hookload in some instances, there is a more limited number of higher hookload rigs out there, so we were really happy to upgrade these as part of that contract, and along with the other few upgrades we mentioned for the US work, these are gonna be right there with some of the highest spec rigs on earth, and that's gonna be something that, I mentioned before, we hope that to be right where we are for a very long time, but that's something also that would be valued by a very wide variety of clients should things change, and so yeah, look, everything kind of matched up nicely.
-They have really high thruster power, so they can hold position in Suriname, which is important, but just the specs matched up very nicely for both of these programs.
+Sure, yeah.
+Look, I'd say initial pricing happened a little while back, but the reality is that final pricing happens effectively when you sign a contract, especially in a volatile market like this.
+So yeah, I'd say this is very current pricing.
+The V-SHIPS, both of these customers are very strong supporters of the V-class rigs.
+The Valiant One rig of the year from Total last year, and both Shell and Total had used the V-SHIPS multiple times through time, and so they're just big supporters of those rigs, and those really were the preferred vessels.
+So, you know, in the case of the US, which has some, you know, different, kind of a different type of work, required higher, excuse me, requires higher hook load in some instances, there is a more limited number of higher hook load rigs out there, so we were really happy to upgrade these as part of that contract.
+And along with the other few upgrades we mentioned for the U.S. work, these are going to be right there with some of the highest spec rigs on earth.
+And that's going to be something that I mentioned before, we hope that to be right where we are for a very long time, But that's something also that would be valued by a very wide variety of clients should things change.
+And so, yeah, look, everything kind of matched up nicely.
+They have really high thruster power, so they can hold position in Suriname, which is important.
+But just the specs matched up very nicely for both of these programs.

 speaker